jamescherti/pathaction/README.md

 (Note: The -t option specifies the tag, which allows you to apply a tagged rule.)

-This is how a `.pathaction.yaml` looks like:
+This is how a `.pathaction.yaml` rule-set file looks like:
 ``` yaml
 ---
 actions: